thisissoon/Handbook/styleguides/python.md

  * test.txt
  * dev.txt

-These contain dependancies on each line like a standard pip requirements file.
+These contain dependencies on each line like a standard pip requirements file.

 ## Testing Frameworks